Resfeber: Swedish (n) – The anticipation a traveller feels, whilst waiting for their journey to begin.

-Contact the blog on: contact (at) resfebertravelblog (dot) com
+Contact the blog on: resfeberresfeber (at) gmail (dot) com

 You may find a small amount of affiliate links on this blog.
 We only recommend products that we believe in and earn a small amount of commission if you buy through these links, at no extra cost to yourself.